epfl-ada/ada-2021-project-escouade/README.md

 ### Proposed additional datasets (if any)
-List the additional dataset(s) you want to use (if any), and some ideas on how you expect to get, manage, process, and enrich it/them.
-Show us that you’ve read the docs and some examples, and that you have a clear idea on what to expect.
-Discuss data size and format if relevant.
-It is your responsibility to check that what you propose is feasible.

 In addition to Quotebank, two other databases will be used for this project :